“brings sheer cerebral horsepower to the table”

 - Visit of Members of the European Court of Justice to the Supreme Court of Texas, Austin and Dallas, April 20-23, 2000, Host

-- Visit of Members of the Supreme Court of the United States to European Courts and Institutions, July 5-15, 1998, Member of the Delegation
+- Visit of Members of the Supreme Court of the United States to European Courts and Institutions, July 5-15, 1998, Delegation Member

-- Visit of Justices of the Supreme Court of Texas to the Supreme Court of Veracruz, July 7-10, 1993, Leader of the Delegation
+- Visit of Justices of the Supreme Court of Texas to the Supreme Court of Veracruz, July 7-10, 1993, Delegation Leader